WordPress Hosting · Infrastructure · Yogi's VPS

 What AWS Actually Is

-AWS is an infrastructure platform, not a hosting solution.
-It provides powerful building blocks, but those building blocks still need to be designed into a reliable WordPress environment.
+AWS is an infrastructure platform, not a WordPress hosting solution.
+It provides powerful tools, but those tools must be configured correctly.

 AWS building blocks